arthurtheuer/intro_programming_code/conway/README.md

 If you want to contribute to this project, found any bugs or have new feature ideas, please open an issue!

 ## License
-This project is open-source, and it is available for unrestricted use, modification, and distribution.
-You are free to incorporate the code into your projects, both open-source and closed-source, without any attribution required.
+This project is licensed under the **GNU General Public License v3.0**, allowing you to freely use, modify, and distribute the code.
+Any derived works must also be licensed under GPL-3.0, promoting open-source collaboration and transparency.
+Please review the license terms before using or contributing to this project.

 ## Example images
 <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">